arangace/CarbonFootprint/README.md

 This design serves as a high fidelty design, encapsulating design principles as the focus over functionality.
 Therefore, most components do not have fully fledged functionality other than registration modals.

+Designed using vanilla JavaScript, HTML and CSS.
+Using no external libraries or packages.
+For full control over components and being in control to ensure design principles are upkept

 ### Gestalt Principles

 Applied Gestalt principles of design during the development of this website for a focus on enhanced UI/UX.